-- A. When appropriate, involve law enforcement - B. Restraints shall be used only when necessary to prevent a patient from seriously injuring him/herself or others (including the EMS providers), and only if safe transportation and treatment of the patient cannot be accomplished without restraints.
+- A. When appropriate involve law enforcement, however, law enforcement never serves as medical control for EMS and cannot tell EMS to restrain a patient for their own purposes. - B. Restraints shall be used only when necessary to prevent a patient from seriously injuring him/herself or others (including the EMS providers), and only if safe transportation and treatment of the patient cannot be accomplished without restraints.
 They may not be used as punishment, or for the convenience of the crew. - C. Any attempt to restrain a patient involves risk to the patient and the prehospital provider.
-Efforts to restrain a patient should only be done with adequate assistance present. - D. Be sure to evaluate the patient adequately to determine his or her medical condition, mental status and decision-making capacity. - E. Do not use hobble restraints and do not restrain the patient in the prone position or any position that impairs the airway or breathing. - F. Search the patient for weapons. - G. Handcuffs are not appropriate medical restraints and should only be placed by law enforcement personnel.
+Efforts to restrain a patient should only be done with adequate assistance present. - D. Be sure to evaluate the patient adequately to determine his or her medical condition, mental status, and decision-making capacity. - E. Do not use hobble restraints and do not restrain the patient in the prone position or any position that impairs the airway or breathing. - F. Search the patient for weapons. - G. Handcuffs are not appropriate medical restraints and should only be placed by law enforcement personnel.
 See Transport of Handcuffed Patient Protocol.

-- A. Treat the patient with respect.
+- A. Be alert for any medical conditions which may ensue following physical struggle.
+Refer to Agitated/Combative protocol for appropriate assessment and treatment. - B. Treat the patient with respect.
 Attempts to verbally reassure or calm the patient should be done prior to the use of restraints.
-To the extent possible, explain what is being done and why. - B. Have all equipment and personnel ready (restraints, suction, a means to promptly remove restraints). - C. Use assistance such that, if possible, 1 rescuer handles each limb and 1 manages the head or supervises the application of restraints. - D. Apply restraints to the extent necessary to allow treatment of, and prevent injury to, the patient.
-Under-restraint may place patient and provider at greater risk. - E. After application of restraints, check all limbs for circulation.
+To the extent possible, explain what is being done and why. - C. Have all equipment and personnel ready (restraints, suction, a means to promptly remove restraints). - D. Use assistance such that, if possible, 1 rescuer handles each limb and 1 manages the head or supervises the application of restraints. - E. Apply restraints to the extent necessary to allow treatment of, and prevent injury to, the patient.
+Under-restraint may place patient and provider at greater risk. - F. After application of restraints, check all limbs for circulation.
 During the time that a patient is in restraints, continuous attention to the patient's airway, circulation and vital signs is mandatory.
 A restrained patient may never be left unattended.